Back

 Middle Ear Infection

-Untreated strep throat can cause middle ear infection, also called Otitis Media.
+Untreated strep throat can cause a middle ear infection, also called Otitis Media.
 The strep bacteria in the middle ear may cause nausea, dizziness, and extreme pain.

 Glomerulonephritis